 In day-to-day forex trading, this theory can be used by determining the supercycle—or main wave—going long and then selling as the pattern runs out of steam, predicting a reversal.
-On paper, there are complications associated with using the Elliott Wave Theory, but that, in effect, is what makes this form of analysis so effective: it’s adaptable through a number of wave categories.
+On paper, there are complications associated with using the Elliott Wave Theory, but that, in effect, is what makes this form of analysis so effective: It’s adaptable through a number of wave categories.

 It’s also worth noting that the Elliott Wave Theory offers value to both short-term trade research as well as long-term strategies.
 In fact, some experts argue that the Elliott Wave Theory suggests the stock market has been stuck in a bear market formation since 2000, which shows just how wide the potential scope of this tool can be.

-Advantages and Disadvantages of Elliott Wave Trading
+Advantages of Elliott Wave Trading